-Today’s users expect their intranet to be a launch pad that brings together all the tools they need to do their jobs, helps organize tasks and projects, creates project and sales reports with a click of a button, offers robust search that delivers the most relevant information fast, and much more, while offering a fun and entertaining experience.
+Today’s users expect their intranet to be a launchpad that brings together all the tools they need to do their jobs, helps organize tasks and projects, creates the project and sales reports with a click of a button, offers a robust search that delivers the most relevant information fast, and much more while offering a fun and entertaining experience.

 There is a shift in the communications style

-A traditional SharePoint intranet offers top-down communication, which can only be initiated by the management team, during the course of a stipulated work day.
+A traditional SharePoint intranet offers top-down communication, which can only be initiated by the management team, during a stipulated workday.

-Enterprises that have adopted modern intranets are becoming more decentralized, flexible, collaborative and social.
-Work doesn’t happen for continuous nine-hour period at these companies.
+Enterprises that have adopted modern intranets are becoming more decentralized, flexible, collaborative, and social.
+Work doesn’t happen for a continuous nine-hour period at these companies.